jsmolka/blog/content/projects/index.md

 showTitle: false
 ---
 # bottle
 [bottle](https://github.com/jsmolka/bottle) is a companion [web app](https://bottle.smolka.dev/) for the [similarly titled post](/posts/the-bottle).
 It calculates the glucose/fructose ratio, electrolyte contents and osmolarity of a cycling bottle.
-It also provides reference values to aid evaluation and tries to shed some light on an often overlooked and hard-to-understand nutrition topic.
+It also provides reference values to aid evaluation and tries to shed some light on an often overlooked nutrition topic.

 ![](img/tonicity.svg "Osmolarity [mOsm/l]")